Yesterday Antz and I picked up our cartes des titres (annual immigration renewal) for our second year in France. Voila!

 Désolé, on a sunnier note, Liv and I spend a lot of time at parks near our apartment.
 I love the small parks full of shady trees and benches.
 I haven’t seen many swings in parks here.
 There rarely is grass lawns that you are allowed to walk on.
 They usually have dirt or sand which bums me out because it’s dirty but there is a park with shock absorbent pavement similar to York Park in Highland Park.
 Most parks have ping pong tables so we bought our own set to play.

 For every complaint I may have, the trade off is we still live in freaking Paris!
-The most romanticized city in the world.
+The most romantic city in the world.
 Like any place it has it’s typical up and downs.
 I can’t tell you have many times I’ve been told one thing and then the next day the exact opposite.
-We have been battling with our landlord for over a year to fix our slow wifi speed and replace our phone so we can buzz visitors into our building.
+We have been battling with our landlord for over a year to fix our excruciating slow wifi speed and replace our intercom phone so we can buzz visitors into our building.
 I spend hours sending emails and making calls to customer service and I rarely get results no matter how wrong they may be.
 It is practically criminal to admit a mistake no matter how glaring it may be.
 It’s become funny to us how many contradictions we encounter.
 The rules always change but no one tells you what the rules are, it’s up to you to figure it out.
-I’m proud that I’ve rented an apartment, gotten Liv into a great school, made many friends (although several of our expat friends have moved on) without speaking the language or having any family here to help us.
+I’m quite proud that I’ve managed to rent an apartment, enroll Liv into a great school, made many friends (although several of our expat friends have moved on) without speaking the language or having any family here to help us.
 Everyday we still pinch ourselves we are here.

-I love this flawed yet magnificent place and I feel French in my heart even with my ‘orreeble Fwench ahzent!
+I love this flawed yet magnificent place and I feel French in my heart even with my ‘orreeble Fwench azcent!
 Merci, for reading my blog and I hope you stick around whilst I catch up on our travel posts from this past year.
 I am working hard to upload, edit and post over 100,000 photos.

 The Hall Conleys